Prithvik Pratap

-Prithvik Pratap Kamble (born 30 November 1991) is an Indian film, television, and theatre actor, as well as a comedian.
+Prithvik Pratap Kamble (born 30 November 1991) is an Indian film, television, and theatre actor, and comedian.
 He is best known for the Marathi-language television comedy show Maharashtrachi Hasyajatra.

 Career

 Prithvik Pratap has worked in Marathi serials, films, plays, short films, and web series, portraying pivotal roles in various experimental and commercial dramas.
 He has been a part of Marathi serials such as Aambat Goad, Jaago Mohan Pyare, H.M.
 Bane T.M.
 Bane.
 Prithvik was a ground breaking performer in the show Maharashtrachi Hasyajatra on Sony Marathi, where he won the second season.
 Additionally, he has featured in web series like Back Benchers and Lakhon Mein Ek–2.
 In 2014, he appeared in Pyaar Vali Love Story.

 Prithvik was seen in a pivotal role in Red Chillies Entertainment's venture, Class of '83, directed by Atul Sabharwal.
 Prithvik Pratap is collaborating with Prathamesh Parab in Delivery Boy, a 2024 comedy-drama film that depicts Dr. Amrita Deshmukh's quest to start a fertility center in a bungalow, providing surrogacy for hopeful mothers.
 He also played a supporting role in Phullwanti.
 He was played role of Advocate Prithviraj Chavan in Karmayogi Abasaheb.
+In 2025, he acted in Hardik Shubhechha, Mumbai Local and Punha Shivajiraje Bhosale.